-Landscape Character Unit 24: Arrowtown South Naturalness The unit displays a low level of naturalness as a consequence of the level of existing and anticipated built developme together with the golf course patterning.
-The relatively wild and unkempt character of the escarpment counters this to limited degree.
-Sense of Place Generally, the unit reads as part of the swathe of golf courses and rural residential development that frame the western and southern edges of Arrowtown and effectively function as a 'greenbelt' to the village.
-However, this 'greenbelt' effect, together with the legibility of the escarpment as a robust defensible edge to Arrowtown has been significantly compromised by the Arrowtown Lifestyle Retirement Village SHA which confers a distinctly urban character in a prominent and sizeable part of the unit.
+Landscape Character Unit 24: Arrowtown South Naturalness The unit displays a low level of naturalness as a consequence of the level of existing and anticipated built development together with the golf course patterning.
+The relatively wild and unkempt character of the escarpment counters this to a limited degree.
+Sense of Place Generally, the unit reads as part of the swathe of golf courses and rural residential development that frame the southern edges of Arrowtown and effectively function as a 'greenbelt' to the village.
+However, this 'greenbelt' effect, together with the legibility of the escarpment as a robust defensible edge to Arrobeen significantly compromised by the Arrowtown Lifestyle Retirement Village SHA which confers a distinctly urbain a prominent and sizeable part of the unit.
 Potential landscape issues and constraints associated with additional development Extent to which the unit can continue to operate as a 'greenbelt' to Arrowtown.
 Role of the escarpment as an edge to the village.
-Ensuring urban residential development is constrained within defensible boundaries and does not sprawl westwards southwards in an uncontrolled manner into the existing, 'more rural' areas.
+Ensuring urban residential development is constrained within defensible boundaries and does not sprawl westwards and southwards in an uncontrolled manner into the existing, 'more rural' areas.
 Public golf course facility.
-Potential landscape opportunities and benefits associated with additional development Environmental characteristics and visual amenity values to be maintained and enhanced be Capability to absorb additional development High
+Potential landscape opportunities and benefits associated with additional developmentGolf course landscape potentially suited to accommodating a reasonably high level of development (e.g. Millbrook) Close proximity to Arrowtown.
+Close proximity to urban infrastructure.
+Large-scaled lots suggest potential for subdivision.
+Urbanising effects of the approved Queenstown Country Club SHA suggest a tolerance for (sensitive) urban develor Potential for integration of walkways/cycleways.
+Riparian restoration potential.
+Easy topography.
+Environmental characteristics and visual amenity values to be maintained and enhanced Views from McDonnell Road and Centennial Avenue to the surrounding mountain/river context.
+Reinforcing/ re-establishing a robust and defensible edge to Arrowtown.
+Capability to absorb additional development High